-It is the policy of this department to administer a training program that will provide for the professional growth and continued development of its personnel.
-By doing so, the Department will ensure its personnel possess the knowledge and skills necessary to provide a professional level of service that meets the needs of the community.
+It is the policy of San Francisco State University Police Department to administer a training program that will provide for the professional growth and continued development of its personnel.
+By doing so, the San Francisco State University Police Department will ensure its personnel possess the knowledge and skills necessary to provide a professional level of service that meets the needs of the community.